SirjanK/OptViz/README.md

 1. Plot of $w_1$ and $w_2$ over time.
 2. Plot of the fitted model on an $x_2$ vs $x_1$ plan over time.

-To run this, run the bash script `launch_train.sh` which has pre-set arguments.
+To run training, run the bash script `launch_train.sh` which has pre-set arguments.
 Modify for your own purposes if necessary.

+To run viz, run the bash script `launch_viz.sh` which has pre-set arguments.
+This will generate an mp4 animation under `lr/assets/animation.mp4`.